Last updated: May 13, 2023

 The Cliff View Lookout is perhaps even more impressive than the Duke & Duchess of York Lookout, although the views are pretty similar.

-To get to this lookout point, make your way out of the Katoomba Cascades area and look for the Prince Henry Cliff Walk and Cliff View Lookout sign on Cliff Drive.
+To get to this lookout point, leave the Katoomba Cascades area and look for the Prince Henry Cliff Walk and Cliff View Lookout sign on Cliff Dr.

-This is an easy 250 metres long wheelchair-friendly walking path that also passes the Scenic World Skyway East Station.
+This is an easy, 250-metre long, wheelchair-friendly walking path that also passes the Scenic World Skyway East Station.

 And that means you can see the Skyway cable car flying right above you as you make your way to the Cliff View Lookout.